 Some people find it easier to control the tension of their thread with one method, some find it easier with the other.
-The most important thing is to use what works best for you.
+The most important thing to remember is to use what works best for you.

 For the purpose of this discussion, let's use the word "bars" to refer to all those things which can be used to hold the fabric taut--hoops, stretcher bars, scroll bars and Q-Snaps.